What makes Schlumberger Limited (SLB) Stock unique?

-The Benchmark Company raised the price target for the Schlumberger Limited (NYSE:SLB) stock to “a Hold”.
-The rating was released on November 19, 2021.
-We previously noted in another research note published on October 07, 2021 by JP Morgan that upgraded the stock from a Neutral to an Overweight with a price target of $37 for SLB stock.
-The research report from RBC Capital Mkts has resumed the stock to Outperform, with a price target set at $37.
-The stock was upgraded by HSBC Securities, who disclosed in a research note on August 04, 2021, from Reduce to Hold and set the price objective to $25.
-In their research brief published July 26, 2021, Cowen analysts reiterated the Schlumberger Limited stock to Outperform with a price target of $35.
+Piper Sandler raised the price target for the Schlumberger Limited (NYSE:SLB) stock from “a Neutral” to “an Overweight”.
+The rating was released on April 11, 2022, according to finviz.
+The research report from Stephens has reiterated the stock to Overweight, with a price target set at $45.
+The stock was reiterated by RBC Capital Mkts, who disclosed in a research note on January 24, 2022, to Outperform and set the price objective to $45.
+In their research brief published January 24, 2022, Morgan Stanley analysts reiterated the Schlumberger Limited stock to Overweight with a price target of $43.

 Sponsored